Written by Divinity Nutra, Updated on March 21, 2022

 ACV and Baking Soda Recipe

 Remember, not much evidence exists to suggest any additional benefits in mixing these two components.
-For safety reasons, we recommend just sticking to a basic apple cider vinegar recipe.
+For safety reasons, we recommend just sticking to a basic apple cider vinegar recipe and pay close attention to how much ACV you should drink.

 If you’ve already consulted with a medical professional regarding ACV and baking soda, combining the two substances with the help of a drink recipe isn’t that hard.